dfdx/XDiff.jl/README.md

 ### Limitations

  * loops are not supported
- * conditional branching is supported
+ * conditional branching is not supported

 Loops and conditional operators may introduce discontinuity points, potentially resulting in very complex and heavy piecewise expressions, and thus are not supported.